Department of Spanish and Portuguese Languages and Cultures

 SPA 207 Studies in Spanish Language and Style Fall, Spring

 An advanced course in Spanish composition and conversation designed to give students increased fluency and expertise in written and verbal Spanish skills.
 Extensive review of grammar and vocabulary through written and oral exercises.
 Course material includes literary texts, news-related publications, and films.
 Three classes.
-Prerequisite: 107 or 108 or instructor's permission.
+Prerequisite: SPA 107 or SPA 108 or equivalent AP/SAT score.
 M. Bono

 SPA 209 Spanish Language and Culture through Cinema Fall, Spring

 Designed to enhance oral and written skills in Spanish while increasing familiarity with Hispanic cultures through cinema.
 Language skills development is connected to the content of films and will be combined with in-class debates on cultural topics and writing of compositions.
 Two 90-minute classes.
-Prerequisite: SPA 108 or 207 in addition to instructor's permission.
+Prerequisite: SPA 107 or SPA 108 or equivalent AP/SAT score.
 G. Bilbao Terreros

 SPA 221 Introduction to Medieval and Early Modern Spanish Cultures LA